http4k/www/src/website/content/news/ai_without_tests_is_just_expensive_random_number_generation/index.md

 http4k AI is available now with v6.14.0.0.
 The basic AI integrations are open source.
 Advanced features like MCP are available in our [Pro tier](/pro) which remains free for non-profit and non-commercial use.

 This isn't about jumping on the AI hype train.
-This is about recognizing that AI integration is becoming as fundamental as database connectivity or HTTP handling.
+This is about recognising that AI integration is becoming as fundamental as database connectivity or HTTP handling.
 And when something becomes fundamental, it needs to be done right.

 The future of AI development is functional, testable, and observable.
 Welcome to [http4k AI](/ecosystem/ai).